Welcome to Ceræ: An Australasian Journal of Medieval and Early Modern Studies

 All of our articles, book reviews, and varia are published on this website.
 You may also find information about our international Editorial Committee, links to all of our Blog posts, including extended article content, Calls For Papers, as well as information about both Essay Prizes and Sponsorship.

-Featured Image: 1) Stuttgart, Landesbibl., Cod.
-HB XIII 1, f.80r, 14th century; 2) The Holkham Bible Picture Book, BL MS Add 47682, f.27v, c.
-1330 CE; 3) Codex Manesse, Universitätsbibliothek Heidelberg, Cod.
+Featured Image: 1) The Holkham Bible Picture Book, BL MS Add 47682, f.27v, c.
+1330 CE; 2) Stuttgart, Landesbibl., Cod.
+HB XIII 1, f.80r, 14th century; 3) Codex Manesse, Universitätsbibliothek Heidelberg, Cod.
 Pal. germ.
-848 Große Heidelberger Liederhandschrift, f.364r, c.
-1300; 4) Codex Manesse, Universitätsbibliothek Heidelberg, Cod.
-Pal. germ.
 848 Große Heidelberger Liederhandschrift, f.323r, c.
-1300; 5) Zachariah writing on a tablet, Benedicitonal of Æthelwold, BL MS Add 49598, f.92v, 10th century; 6) Office of the Dead, Book of Hours, The Hague, MMW, 10 F 50, f.157v, c.
+1300; 4) Hildegard von Bingen receives a vision, Biblioteca Statale, Lucca, c.1220–1230; 5) Zachariah writing on a tablet, Benedicitonal of Æthelwold, BL MS Add 49598, f.92v, 10th century; 6) Office of the Dead, Book of Hours, The Hague, MMW, 10 F 50, f.157v, c.
 1460; 7) Macrobius writing on a tablet, Macrobius, Commentarii in Somnium Scipionis, Copenhagen, Det Kongelige Bibliotek, ms. NKS 218, f 46v, c.
 1150.

 Recent Posts

-Call for Committee Members
+Call for New Committee Members

 More Posts